Network Manager⚓️

 InitializeModule⚓️

-Initializes a specified network module based on the provided Module
+Initializes a specified network module based on the provided Module type.

 - Signature: